justinnoor/pfhowto/README.md

 - A collection of macros that define key services
 - Network hygiene policies to address packet fragmentation and illogical IP addresses
-- A *default deny* filtering structure that blocks everything, and only permits what we specify
+- A *default deny* filtering structure that blocks everything, and permits only what we specify
 - Inward *SSH* access
 - Access to some critical services from the internet
 - Access to the [ping(8)](https://www.freebsd.org/cgi/man.cgi?query=ping&sektion=8&manpath=freebsd-release-ports) utility for troubleshooting purposes

-Be sure that your `/etc/pf.conf` is identical to the complete base ruleset above.
-After that we can test our packet filter.
+Be sure that your `/etc/pf.conf` is identical to the base ruleset above before continuing so that we can test what we've built.

 Take a test run:
 ```command